Utkarsh-kumar-singh/Health_Care_Analysis/README.md

 It is worth noting that the accuracy achieved is specific to the given dataset and the chosen independent variables.
 Further analysis and evaluation, including feature engineering, model tuning, and cross-validation, may be necessary to improve the model's accuracy and ensure its robustness.

 ## Authors

 - [github profile](https://github.com/Utkarsh-kumar-singh/Health_Care_Analysis.git)

+## Features

+The features of the above code that can be mentioned in the Readme.md file on GitHub are as follows:

+Model Evaluation: The code provides a class, ModelEvaluator, which allows for the evaluation of multiple classification models.

+Supported Models: The code supports three classification models: Decision Tree, Logistic Regression, and Random Forest.

+Performance Metrics: The code calculates various performance metrics for each model, including Accuracy Score, Precision Score, Recall Score, and F1 Score.

+Multiclass Handling: The code addresses the issue of multiclass classification by setting the average parameter to 'macro' for precision, recall, and F1 score calculations.

+Exception Handling: The code implements exception handling to catch any errors that may occur during model evaluation.

+Input Data: The code requires the input data to be split into training and testing sets (X_train, y_train, X_test, y_test).

+Output: The code prints the performance metrics for each model, allowing for easy interpretation and comparison of model results.

+These features demonstrate the capability of the code to evaluate multiple classification models and provide performance metrics for decision-making in health care data analysis.